If you feel unsafe for any reason, please call 911 or your local emergency number.

 We are not only arguing over ideas — we are often arguing across different tiers of reality.

-If The Way Home is going to offer anything of substance, it must begin by defining truth clearly.
+If this work is going to offer anything of substance, it must begin by defining truth clearly.

 Not philosophically.